flydog-sdr/docs/docs/en/README.md

 actionLink: /en/guide/requirements.html
 features:
 - title: Awesome compatibility
-  details: The FlyDog SDR is compatible with KiwiSDR and runs smoothly on a variety of ARM based development boards such as Raspberry Pi, Orange Pi and others.
+  details: The FlyDog SDR is compatible with KiwiSDR and runs smoothly on a variety of ARM based development boards such as Raspberry Pi series development boards.
 - title: Affordable and high reliability
   details: The FlyDog SDR is available at a much lower price with the same reliability as KiwiSDR.
 - title: Reverse proxy